To help other families

 As a UNOS Ambassador, you’ll receive:

-Every UNOS Ambassador is mailed a kit that you can use to educate your community about UNOS, organ transplantation, and donation.
+Starter kit: Every UNOS Ambassador is mailed a kit that you can use to educate your community about UNOS, organ transplantation, and donation.
 Many Ambassador materials are also available online.

-UNOS Ambassadors also receive a monthly e-newsletter, are provided quarterly educational opportunities, and an invitation to join the private Ambassadors Facebook Group.
+Supportive community: UNOS Ambassadors receive a monthly e-newsletter, are provided quarterly educational opportunities, and an invitation to join the private Ambassadors Facebook Group.
 By joining our private UNOS Ambassadors Facebook Group, you can communicate with other UNOS Ambassadors and share what you’ve been doing to raise awareness for UNOS, organ donation, and transplantation.